Steve Kinney

 This is both a feature and a footgun.

-• It’s a footgun because your application’s HTTP client might send requests that look superficially the same but differ in some header or query param, and the HAR doesn’t match, and you get a “request not found in HAR” error that is actively unhelpful.
+• It’s a footgun because your application’s HTTP client might send requests that look superficially the same but differ in some header or query param, and the HAR doesn’t match.

 A few ways to make it less sharp:

 Record one scenario at a time.
-Don’t try to record a HAR that covers the entire test suite at once.
-One HAR per test file, scoped to one scenario, is easier to regenerate and easier to debug when it breaks.
+One HAR per test file, scoped to one scenario, is easier to regenerate and debug when it breaks.

 Refreshing HARs